Seronsecurity/advmlthreatmatrix/pages/case-studies-page.md

     <img src="/images/ClearviewAI.png" alt="ClearviewAI" width="275" height="150"/>

 ### GPT-2 Model Replication
-**Summary of Incident:** : OpenAI built GPT-2, a powerful natural language model and calling it "too dangerous to release" adopted a staged-release process to incrementally release 1.5 Billion parameter model.
-Before the 1.5B parameter model could be released by OpenAI, two ML researchers replicated the model and released it to the public. *Note this is a model replication attack: Here, attacker is able to recover functionally equivalent model (but generally with lower fidelity), perhaps to do reconnaissance (See proof point attack).
-In Model stealing, the fidelity of the model is comparable to the original, victim model.*
+**Summary of Incident:** : OpenAI built GPT-2, a powerful natural language model and adopted a staged-release process to incrementally release 1.5 Billion parameter model.
+Before the 1.5B parameter model could be released by OpenAI eventually, two ML researchers replicated the model and released it to the public. *Note this is an example of model replication NOT model model extraction.
+Here, attacker is able to recover a functionally equivalent model but generally with lower fidelity than the orginal model, perhaps to do reconnaissance (See ProofPoint attack).
+In Model extraction, the fidelity of the model is comparable to the original, victim model.*

 **Reported by:** Vanya Cohen (@VanyaCohen), Aaron Gokaslan (@SkyLi0n) , Ellie Pavlick, Stefanie Tellex